dcos/examples/1.8/artifactory/README.md

 Currently you are only able to use licensed versions of Artifactory on DC/OS.
 To get a trial license, go to [JFrog's website](https://www.jfrog.com/artifactory/free-trial-mesosphere/).

-You will need a database (MySQL, Oracle, MS SQL Server or Postgres) running.
-To install MySQL on DC/OS, see [this guide](install-mysql.md).
+Artifactory requires a database named 'artdb' made available (MySQL, Oracle, MS SQL Server or Postgres).
+To set up a testing instance of MySQL on DC/OS, see [this guide](install-mysql.md).

 Once you have a database available, see the following guides to install the correct version of Artifactory: